 Additional Curriculum Information

-Applicants should have completed the following courses (equivalents at ASU are given in parentheses), and applicants who lack any of these prerequisite courses must complete the prerequisites before being considered for admission.
-It is expected that applicants will have a B or better in these pre-requisite classes:
+Applicants should have completed the following courses (equivalents at ASU are given in parentheses) and applicants who lack any of these prerequisite courses must complete the prerequisites before being considered for admission:

 - advanced calculus (MAT 371)